 Royal Jelly is a nutritional powerhouse.
 It contains vitamins A, all the B-vitamins, C, D and E. It is particularly high in the B vitamins including B1, B2, B3, B6, B12, biotin, folic acid, and inositol.
 It is also high in the B vitamin pantothenic acid, which is recognized for its ability to reduce stress levels and even reverse the graying of hair.

-According to the United States Department of Agriculture, one gram of Royal Jelly contains the following amounts of vitamins:
+According to the United States Department of Agriculture, one gram of Royal Jelly contains the following amount of vitamins:

 Natural hormones, essential sugars, nucleic acids, vegetable gelatin, gamma globulin and other fascinating nutrients are also found in royal jelly.
 In fact, nearly 3% of the substances in royal jelly have been pronounced "unidentifiable" by modern day scientists.

 Royal Jelly is quite a popular food and nutritional supplement today as word has spread of how effective it is for many health conditions.
 It can be found for sale in several different ways:

 1) Fresh Frozen: (this is the most natural form available and how I recommend most people take it)